garthz/pdpython/README.md

 Note that data returned from Python is passed to the Pd object outlet but that the outlet function is not called directly from Python.
-This avoids potential problems with recursive calls back into Python, but does make it more difficult for Python objects to actively query the Pd graph; th by.
+This avoids potential problems with recursive calls back into Python, but does make it more difficult for Python objects to actively query the Pd graph.

-Note that no support is currently provided for reloading a module, so modifying the Python generally requires restarting Pd.
+One of the examples demonstrates how to set up a patch so that a Python module can be reloaded without exiting Pd.
+This has limits since existing objects need to be forced to reinstantiate to use the new code.

 This is not the only Python plug-in for Pd, for example, see [py/pyext](http://grrrr.org/research/software/py/).
 However, I believe this one